Dallas Cowboys vs. New Orleans Saints NFL Week 13 Odds, Plays and Insights for December 2, 2021

 Saints stats and trends

-- The Saints have been underdogs by 4.5 points or more one time this season and have not covered the spread once.
+- In New Orleans' 11 games this season, it has five wins against the spread.

+- This season, the Saints are winless against the spread when entering a game as an underdog of 4.5 points or more.

-- New Orleans' games this year have hit the over on six of 12 set point totals (50%).
+- New Orleans' games this season have gone over the total in six out of 12 opportunities (50%).

-- The Saints score 23.4 points per game, comparable to the 22.7 the Cowboys give up.
+- The Saints average 23.4 points per game, comparable to the 22.7 the Cowboys give up.

-- New Orleans is 4-2 against the spread and 4-2 overall in games when it records more than 22.7 points.
+- When New Orleans records more than 22.7 points, it is 4-2 against the spread and 4-2 overall.

-- New Orleans is 1-2 against the spread and 0-3 overall when the team totals over 369.5 yards.
+- In games that New Orleans amasses more than 369.5 yards, the team is 1-2 against the spread and 0-3 overall.

 - The Saints have turned the ball over 12 times, seven fewer times than the Cowboys have forced turnovers (19).